-Personal data - what is it?
+Your personal data - what is it?

 Personal data is any information about a living individual which allows them to be identified from that data (for example a name, photographs, video, email or personal address).
 Identification can be directly using the data itself or by combining it with other information which helps to identify a living individual.
-The processing of personal data in the United Kingdom is governed by the GDPR, the DPA '18 and other key legislation such as the Human Rights Act 1998.
-The GDPR is the prevailing legislation for the processing of personal data by the OPCC as this covers 'general processing' rather than processing for law enforcement purposes.
+The processing of personal data is governed by legislation relating to personal data which applies in the United Kingdom including the General Data Protection Regulations and other key legislation such as the Human Rights Act 1998.
+From the 25th May a new Data Protection Act 2018 will be the overriding applicable legislation concerning personal data.